 This module will be taught over 2 terms (Terms One and Two) and will introduce students to a range of contemporary theatre practices.
-It will see students engage with contemporary plays and recordings of performances, theatre artists of international standing, and interpretative frameworks that facilitate deeper analysis of the plays and performances.
+It will see students engage with theatre artists of international standing, live performances, recordings of performances, and contemporary plays.
+It will also engage students with interpretative frameworks that facilitate deeper analyses of the artists, the productions, and the plays.

-The principal aim of the course is to enable students to become conversant in the practices, processes, forms, theories and debating points that constitute the making and reception of contemporary theatre.
-The module is taken by all MFA students including playwrights, designers and directors.
+The principal aim of the module is to equip students to find in contemporary theatre artists key influences and roles models, and in their practices, processes and forms a resource from which to take inspiration.
+It also looks to deepen students' engagement with the theories and debating points that constitute the making and reception of contemporary theatre.
+The module is taken by all MFA students including playwrights, designers, and directors.

 Students encounter learning opportunities on multiple fronts.
-They identify the principal approaches, including theatre adaptations, documentary theatre, postdramatic theatre, dance theatre and developments in contemporary playwriting.
-They analyse the formal, aesthetic, political and ethical dimensions to contemporary theatre practices as they relate to such issues as queerness, disability, racial and ethnic diversity, and feminism.
+They identify the principal approaches, including theatre adaptations, immersive theatre, musical theatre, documentary theatre, postdramatic theatre, dance theatre, live art and developments in contemporary playwriting.
 They encounter live performance in Dublin and contextualize these productions with reference to Irish and international theatre history.
-They meet the artists responsible for the productions attended and ask questions about their working methods.
-They study the various production methods and rehearsal processes of contemporary theatre artists and gauge the value to the student's own practice.
+They meet the artists responsible for the productions attended and interrogate their working methods.
+They review the various production methods and rehearsal and design processes of contemporary theatre artists and gauge the value to the students' own practices.
+They analyse the dramaturgical, aesthetic, political and ethical dimensions to contemporary theatre practices as they relate to such themes as queerness, disability, racial and ethnic diversity, climate change and feminism.